 Visual Studio text editor can be configured to insert spaces for tabs.

-G/FS20 You should limit the length of lines of code.
+G/FS20 You must limit the length of lines of code.
 Having overly long lines inhibits the readability of code.
-Break the code line when the line length is greater than column 78 for readability.
-If column 78 looks too narrow, use column 86 or 90.
+Break the code line when the line length is greater than column 120 for readability.

-Remark Cox: Jannik selected 120 characters per line.

-You may install VisualStudio extension “Editor Guidelines” to display vertical line in text editor to visualize the character limitation.
+Remark: You may install VisualStudio extension “Editor Guidelines” to display vertical line in text editor to visualize the character limitation.

 G/FS30 Do use a fixed-width font, typically Consolas, in your code editor.